Launching a Podcast

 • “I just downloaded another podcast from This American Life.”
 (In this case, the word podcast refers to the episode of the show.)

-In general, however, the word podcast should relate to the show.
-Each individual episode, however, should be referred to as an episode.
+In general, however, we prefer to use “podcast” in regards to the overall show.
+Each individual episode should be referred to as an “episode.”

 The main factor that makes a podcast different from a radio show or other media is how you access it.
 Podcasts are available to download or stream on the Internet.